What You Should Know About Liver Cancer

 The news that famed boxer Joe Frazier had been diagnosed with liver cancer appeared to blindside fans as brutally as Frazier’s famous left hook.
 Frazier was diagnosed about four weeks ago, according to his manager, and is in the late stages of the disease.

 According to the American Cancer Society, liver cancer is much more common in countries in sub-Saharan Africa and Southeast Asia than in the United States.
-However, in 2010, an estimated 18,910 people died from the disease in the U.S. in alone.
+However, in 2010, an estimated 18,910 people died from the disease in the U.S. alone.

 What are the symptoms?